 You’re a parent.
 You’re curious, and definitely cautious—rightly so!
-Thus, you have questions about camp, and plenty of them.
+Summer camp matters, a lot, and thus, you have questions about how your kids might be spending their time the upcoming months, and plenty of them.
 And we love hearing from you.
 There really is no such thing as a terrible question when it comes to choosing the right summer camp for your son or daughter.
 (If you think there is, then I dare you to ask it!)

 So, while some of these summer camp questions might be a little...let's say, off the wall, they are completely valid (and yes, they were actually asked in some shape or form).